DHTMLX/docs-suite/docs/window/usage.md

 ## Fullscreen mode

-dhtmlxWindow can be displayed in the full screen mode.
+DHTMLX Window can be displayed in the full screen mode.
 To activate the full screen mode, make use of the [](window/api/window_setfullscreen_method.md) method:

 ~~~js
 dhxWindow.setFullScreen();